 - Microsoft Office (Word) Acceptable files are .docx, .rtf or .pdf.
 Do NOT submit .pages, google docs or other types of files.
-Points will be deducted if you use a file that is not on the acceptable file list. - Blackboard (see note below) - Internet access regular, dependable, fast enough to watch videos - Web browser a current version of one of the following Internet Explorer, Mozilla Firefox, Safari, or Google Chrome.
-Downloads for the newest browser versions are available free of charge from their websites. - Virus protection - Latest version of Java Available here
+Points will be deducted if you use a file that is not on the acceptable file list. - Blackboard (see note below) - Internet access regular, dependable, fast enough to watch videos

+- Web browser a current version of one of the following Mozilla Firefox or Google Chrome.
+The use of Edge or Internet Explorer is not recommended.
+Downloads for the newest browser versions are available free of charge from their websites.

+- Virus protection

+- Latest version of Java Available here